Mystery-Bots/mysterybots.com/_posts/2021-04-18-Among-Us-Bot-Shutdown.md

 To those who brought premium, thank you all so much.
 Your support allowed me to keep the bot going for a lot longer than I would have been able to.

 To my staff team.
-You guys are amazing and stank you for the constant support in helping members with their problems and just allowing me to focus on work and my life.
+You guys are amazing and thank you for the constant support in helping members with their problems and just allowing me to focus on work and my life.

 ---